u0953009/11/README.md

 1. Model Architecture
    - The model uses pre-trained model Inception V3
    - Mixed7 layer in Inception V3 is extracted
-   - On top of the pre-trained model, classifier layer is built.
+   - On top of the pre-trained model, classifier layers are built.

      Fully connected layer and sigmoid layer